Your Airline Miles May Get Less Valuable: Here’s How to Fight Back

 Book Direct with Your Points, Too

-Southwest's recent move is bringing us one step closer to an undeniable fact: Booking through a travel portal could be the way to go.
+Sometimes, simplicity is best.
+Booking through a travel portal could be the way to go.

 Let's back up.
 When you've got a stash of Chase points or Amex points, you can transfer them to a dozen-plus different airlines or hotels.
 But you've also got another option: Use those points to buy your airfare direct.